urbanpotocnik/esp-wifi-deauthenticator/README.md

 # ESP-WiFi-Deauthenticator
 This project is an ESP-IDF based WiFi deauthenticator.
-It allows you to select a WiFi network and send deauthentication frames to it.
+On startup the program scans for available networks and displays them in the terminal.
+After that users can select which network theyt want to attack and after that the deauthentication frame is sent to the AP which disconnects all users.

 ## Theory behind the attack
 Theoretical background behind this attack can be found on this link: https://blog.spacehuhn.com/wifi-deauthentication-frame